goat-community/goat-docs/docs/toolbox/accessibility_indicators/pt_trip_count.md

 <div class="step">
   <div class="step-number">6</div>
-  <div class="content">As soon as the calculation process is finished, the resulting layer called "Trip Count Station" will be added to the map.</div>
+  <div class="content">As soon as the calculation process is finished, the resulting layer called <b>"Trip Count Station"</b> will be added to the map.</div>
 </div>